Guinea-Bissau–Spain relations: Diplomatic relations

 Bissau However, since Frontex was installed in Senegal, immigrants moved to this country.
 In 2010, the "Seahorse" program began to operate.
 This program, financed with European funds and executed by the Civil Guard, has been extended and renamed Project WEST-SAHEL, and has a Spanish Civil Guard officer displaced in Bissau.
 This is a satellite communications program, which is already working, in Senegal, Mauritania and Cape Verde.
 It has a technical support installed in Madrid, and the Spanish Civil Guard conducts training courses for Báuguinean officials.
 It serves to have real-time information of clandestine vessels bound for the Canary Islands, among other achievements, in addition to helping border and immigration control in Guinea Bissau.

 The Embassy has an Interior Attaché that is very useful in this area.
 Fishing: The Fishing Protocol signed with the EU in January 2015 as already been mentioned.
 Until now, the only fishing licenses issued for vessels from Member States have been issued to Spanish fishing vessels.

+In May 2021, Spain wrote off €10 million debt to Guinea Bissau, within the frame of an agreement aimed at deepening bilateral relations.

+For the first working visit of head of state of Guinea Bissau to Spain, Bissau-Guinean president Umaro Sissoco Embaló met with Spanish prime minister Pedro Sánchez in February 2023.
+Spanish foreign minister José Manuel Albares had visited Guinea Bissau three weeks before, meeting with his counterpart Suzi Barbosa.